 Once you learn how to pick a mutual fund or invest passively you’ll find how easy it is to do on your own.
 At least you’ll get a better sense of a bad investment from a good one.

 3. Hire a Financial Planner with No Previous Connections to you

 Maybe the biggest fault people make when picking a planner is going with a family member, friend, or referral from a friend.
 This can create a situation where you feel guilted into following bad advice because you don’t want to hurt someone’s feelings or burn any bridges.
 This type of conflict of interest can lead to accepting poor advice passively.

 4. Ask the right questions of your Potential CFP

 Imagine starting a business and hiring a chief financial officer to run it.
 More than any other person in your company, your company’s profitability and your prosperity are largely dependent upon the skills that your CFP has.
 You would interview a number of people with some very tough questions and a background check for this position, would you not?
 So why should your standards be any less stringent when hiring someone to manage your personal finances?

 Also, check out my tips on how to choose a certified financial planner.

 5. Be your own Financial Planner

-If you have the time and motivation to learn a little here and there about personal finance, you can probably do without a financial adviser pretty easily.
+If you have the time and motivation to learn a little here and there about personal finance, you can probably get rid of your financial advisor and become your own.
 Educate your self on personal budgeting, investing in low cost mutual and index funds, saving for retirement in a 401K and Roth IRA, and paying off your debt, and you will be better off than most and can avoid all financial planner associated fees and conflicts of interest.